gcryptolo/sample-hello-work/README.md

 ### Step 4: Import this project to your gitHub repository

-Now we have to create a java project and import it to our gitHub repository.
+Now we have to create a java project and import it to our GitHub repository.
 You can use your simple java project or you can use the sample project in this repository.

 If you want to use the sample project in this repository, you can follow the following steps:
 1. Clone the project to your local machine